jmfontaine/dotfiles/README.md

 ### ZSH setup

-Those dotfiles are meant to be used with ZSH.
+These dotfiles are meant to be used with ZSH.
 They may work with Bash but there no garantee.

 * Install ZSH:
 ```bash